rails/rails/guides/source/6_1_release_notes.md

 ### Removals

+*   Remove deprecated support to calling `ActionView::ViewPaths#with_fallback` with a block.

 *   Remove deprecated support to passing absolute paths to `render template:`.

 *   Remove deprecated support to passing relative paths to `render file:`.